ngs-docs/angus/admin/announcement.md

 Please sign up for [the announcements mailing](http://lists.idyll.org/listinfo/ngs-course-announce) list if you are interested in taking this class now, or in the future.

 ### Instructors:
-Prof. Meg Staton and Prof. Matt MacManes along with Dr Torten Seemann, Shaun Jackman and others.
+Prof. Meg Staton and Prof. Matt MacManes along with Dr Torsten Seemann, Shaun Jackman and others.

 ###  News